gunnihinn/crashdb/README.md

 # CrashDB

-CrashDB is an ephemeral NoSQL database for the confident developer.
+CrashDB is an ephemeral in-memory NoSQL database for the confident developer.

 ## Features